jichen3000/minitest/README.txt

     [1,2].length()                  # 2, just like len([1,2])
     (1,2).size()                    # 2, just like len((1,2))

-inject\_customized\_must\_method will inject the method which you customize.
-Why do I make this method?
+inject\_customized\_must\_method or inject function will inject the function which you customize.
+Why do I make this function?
 Since in many case I will use numpy array.
 When it comes to comparing two numpy array, I have to use:

 ::

     import numpy
     numpy.array([1]).must_equal(numpy.array([1.0]), numpy.allclose)

-For being convient, I use inject\_customized\_must\_method like:
+For being convient, I use inject\_customized\_must\_method or inject function like:

 ::

     import numpy
-    inject_customized_must_method(numpy.allclose, 'must_close')
+    inject(numpy.allclose, 'must_close')
     numpy.array([1]).must_close(numpy.array([1.0]))